 6. Personal LWOP employees may be granted any other personal request for leave without pay at the discretion of the President.

 C. Reinstatement from LWOP

-LWOP is granted with the expectation of reinstatement to the employee’s previous position or an equivalent position within the college when reasonable.
-During the leave of absence, however, the college may attempt to fill the employee’s position with a temporary employee, but reserves the right to eliminate the position, leave the position unfilled, or fill it with a regular employee as approved by the President.
-If the employee’s previous position is no longer available for any reason or the employee is unable to perform the essential functions of the employee’s previous position, the college will try to place the employee in a similar available position or if there is no similar available position and the employee refuses any other position offered to the employee for which the employee is qualified, the college has no further reinstatement obligation.
+LWOP is granted with the expectation of reinstatement to the employee’s previous position or an equivalent position within the College when reasonable.
+During the leave of absence, however, the College may attempt to fill the employee’s position with a temporary employee, but reserves the right to eliminate the position, leave the position unfilled, or fill it with a regular employee as approved by the President.
+If the employee’s previous position is no longer available for any reason or the employee is unable to perform the essential functions of the employee’s previous position, the College will try to place the employee in a similar available position or if there is no similar available position and the employee refuses any other position offered to the employee for which the employee is qualified, the College has no further reinstatement obligation.
 The employee’s employment will terminate.
-Reinstatement following FMLA leave is addressed in SFCC’s Family and Medical Leave Act Policy 4-15, Employee Restoration to Position.
+Reinstatement following FMLA leave is addressed in Policy 4-15 Family and Medical Leave Act, Employee Restoration to Position.

 D. Sick Leave

 1. Paid sick leave is a benefit provided by the College for purposes consistent with this definition and is not to be used as earned annual leave.
 The College recognizes that employees or their family members may, from time to time, be sick or injured, and that time off with pay should be provided to employees during those periods.